|Forward this page to a friend|

 The afghans for Afghans project has always encouraged the use of wool.
 Wool is the most practical fiber for warmth in Afghanistan's harsh winters.
 100% wool is best for insulating against the cold and endures best in rugged conditions.
 Yarn blends with a majority of wool (at least 75% wool) are good as well, especially if using a dense stitch.
 Many sock yarns have nylon for strength.
 Alpaca and mohair (animal fibers) are terrific insulators, too.

-We must send blankets and garments that help individuals retain their body heat.
+We must send garments that help individuals retain their body heat.
 If you have ever worn a pair of acrylic mittens in the snow -- you know what we mean.
 A wool cap on the head can make all the difference for the comfort of the whole person.
 A well-made wool garment can last for many, many years and can be passed down as children grow.
 Wool naturally retards flames.
 Often, poor nutrition and lack of any heat source in buildings means the individual has an even harder time staying warm.

 While wool yarn can be expensive, it does not have to be.
 Please consider these ideas for sourcing wool: